-An important component of the planning for the South Boston waterfront is the protection and enhancement of Boston’s marine industrial park (MIP) for maritime industrial and industrial activity.
-In furtherance of this goal, the Boston Redevelopment Authority (“BRA”) and EDIC developed a master plan in 1999 that established a framework for future development within the MIP and included a specific process for review of future projects under the Massachusetts Environmental Policy Review Act (MEPA) and chapter 91, while also providing a flexible framework to attract new and existing industries that can provide attractive job opportunities for Boston residents.
+An important component of the planning for the South Boston waterfront is the protection and enhancement of Boston’s Raymond L. Flynn Marine Park (RLFMP) for maritime industrial and industrial activity.
+In furtherance of this goal, the Boston Redevelopment Authority (BRA) and Economic Development and Industrial Corporation (EDIC) developed a master plan in 1999 that established a framework for future development within the RLFMP and included a specific process for review of future projects under the Massachusetts Environmental Policy Review Act (MEPA) and chapter 91, while also providing a flexible framework to attract new and existing industries that can provide attractive job opportunities for Boston residents.

-An updated MIP master plan offers the BPDA an opportunity to analyze the changes and challenges to this part of the Boston Harbor and to plot out a course for the next ten years.
-Since the Master Plan was finalized and the Master Chapter 91 License was issued, there have been numerous changes made to the MIP.
+An updated RLFMP master plan offers the Boston Planning & Development Agency (BPDA) an opportunity to analyze the changes and challenges to this part of the Boston Harbor and to plot out a course for the next ten years.
+Since the Master Plan was finalized and the Master Chapter 91 License was issued, there have been numerous changes made to the RLFMP.
 Examples range from investments in seafood processing and motor freight facilities, to a dramatic increase in new job growth sectors of life tech, green tech and other research and development tenants.
 This district is undergoing an extraordinary transformation into a varied mix of uses including industrial and port operations predominating in the eastern areas and mixed commercial and residential uses in the west.
-While there are many successes in the MIP, there remain numerous vacant, undesignated or underutilized parcels and structures.
+While there are many successes in the RLFMP, there remain numerous vacant, undesignated or underutilized parcels and structures.
 There is also significant maritime infrastructure that has degraded to a point where it is very difficult to attract maritime industrial uses.